stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 the vast land city as a place of summer residence and base of communication with various mines.
-The linkage of old and new abodes was made more effective by means of several gradings and improvements along the connecting routes, including the chiselling of numerous direct tunnels from the ancient metropolis to the black abyss&mdash;sharply down-pointing tunnels whose mouths we carefully drew, according to our most thoughtful estimates, on the guide map we were compiling.
+The linkage of old and new abodes was made more effective by means of several gradings and improvements along the connecting routes, including the chiselling of numerous direct tunnels from the ancient metropolis to the black abyss--sharply down-pointing tunnels whose mouths we carefully drew, according to our most thoughtful estimates, on the guide map we were compiling.
 It was obvious that at least two of these tunnels lay within a reasonable exploring distance of where we were; both being on the mountainward edge of the city, one less than a quarter-mile toward the ancient river-course, and the other perhaps twice that distance in the opposite direction.

-  The abyss, it seems, had shelving shores of dry land at certain places; but the Old Ones built their new city under water&mdash;no doubt because of its greater certainty of uniform warmth.
-The depth of the hidden sea appears to have been very great, so that the earth&rsquo;s internal heat could ensure its habitability for an indefinite period.
-The beings seem to have had no trouble in adapting themselves to part-time&mdash;and eventually, of course, whole-time&mdash;residence under water; since they had never allowed their gill systems to atrophy.
+  The abyss, it seems, had shelving shores of dry land at certain places; but the Old Ones built their new city under water--no doubt because of its greater certainty of uniform warmth.
+The depth of the hidden sea appears to have been very great, so that the earth's internal heat could ensure its habitability for an indefinite period.
+The beings seem to have had no trouble in adapting themselves to part-time--and eventually, of course, whole-time--residence under water; since they had never allowed their gill systems to atrophy.
 There were many sculptures which shewed how they had always frequently visited their submarine kinsfolk elsewhere, and how they had habitually bathed on the deep bottom of their great river.
 The darkness of inner earth could likewise have been no deterrent to a race accustomed to long